SysMo/SmoWeb/doc/public/source/server/DynamicalModel.rst

 * finally, for each state derivative, copy its value to the state derivative vector

 Now let's go back and see why we need the extra ``compute_p`` function.
-As we can see on the graph, if we didn't have this function, a problem would arrise: in order to compute ``FluidSystem.valveOut.mDot1``, the value of ``FluidSystem.waterTower.p`` is needed, but had we not defined the  ``compute_p`` function, this value would have to be calculated in the ``FluidSystem.waterTower.compute`` function, which needs ``FluidSystem.valveOut.mDot1`` as input.
-Topological sort on this graph, containing dependency cycle, would have failed, and no proper simulation sequence could have been generated.
+As we can see on the graph, if we didn't have this function, a problem would arise: in order to compute ``FluidSystem.valveOut.mDot1``, the value of ``FluidSystem.waterTower.p`` is needed, but had we not defined the  ``compute_p`` function, this value would have had to be calculated in the ``FluidSystem.waterTower.compute`` function, which needs ``FluidSystem.valveOut.mDot1`` as input.
+The topological sort on this graph, containing a dependency cycle, would have failed, and no proper simulation sequence could have been generated.
 The cycle would have been caused by imprecise specifications of dependencies;
-in reality ``FluidSystem.waterTower.p`` depends only on the water level, which is a state variable, and is available as input since the start of the time step.
-Defining ``compute_p`` breaks the dependency loop, and permits a sequential computation of all the variables.
-If ``FluidSystem.waterTower.p`` was a state variable, the ``compute_p`` function would not have been necessary, because state variables values are always available for calculations even at the beginning of the time step.
+in reality ``FluidSystem.waterTower.p`` depends only on the water level, which is a state variable and is available as input since the start of the time step.
+Defining ``compute_p`` breaks the dependency loop and permits a sequential computation of all the variables.
+If ``FluidSystem.waterTower.p`` was a state variable, the ``compute_p`` function would not have been necessary because state variables values are always available for calculations even at the beginning of the time step.

-Once the simulation sequence is generated, the simulation could be run, and the result plotted as shown in the figure below (the simulation was executed using variable step variable order CVODE solver, invoked through the Assimulo Python library):
+Once the simulation sequence is generated, the simulation can be run and the result plotted as shown in the figure below (the simulation was executed using the variable-step variable-order CVODE solver, invoked through the Assimulo Python library):

 .. figure:: img/WaterTowerExample1_Result1.svg
    :align: center